yasirkula/UnityTextureOps/Plugins/TextureOps/README.txt

 // maxSize: determines the maximum size of the returned Texture2D in pixels.
 Larger textures will be down-scaled.
 If untouched, its value will be set to SystemInfo.maxTextureSize.
 It is recommended to set a proper maxSize for better performance
 Texture2D TextureOps.LoadImage( string imagePath, int maxSize = -1, TextureOps.Options options ): creates a Texture2D from the specified image file and returns it.
+async Task<Texture2D> TextureOps.LoadImageAsync( string imagePath, int maxSize = -1, TextureOps.Options options ): creates a Texture2D from the specified image file and returns it.

 //// TEXTURE OPERATIONS ////
 // NOTE: on some Android devices, these functions may not work correctly when called with a 'sourceTex' that was created in the same frame.
 Therefore, if you'd like to call these functions immediately after 'LoadImage', consider instead waiting for at least one frame.
 You can use `yield return null;` in a coroutine to wait for one frame.